sugarlabs/sugar-docs/src/contributing.md

 ### Keep your pull-request up to date

-When there have been upstream commits while your pull-request was open, you should rebase your pull-request;
+When there have been upstream commits while your pull-request was open, you should rebase your pull-request.

 ```
 git pull --rebase upstream
 ```

-Then push the changes to the same branch;
+Then push the changes to the same branch.

 ```
 git push --force origin